 | Capture details, not only monuments | Reliefs, shadows, doorways and textures tell the story beautifully. |

-| Use a private guide | Guides help with timing, angles and site-specific rules. |
+| Choose private guided tours | Private guides help with timing, route order, angles and site-specific rules. |

 | Balance camera and experience | Some moments are better remembered by looking, not shooting. |